 The 2016/17 campaign was a momentous one for Atherton Collieries, as in their centenary year they clinched the NWCFL Premier Division title and reached the last 16 of the FA Vase backed by a large and ever-growing local fan base.
 This was made even more impressive when you consider it was only Colls second season since their return to the Division.

-In 2017/18 Colls were playing in the Northern Premier for the first ever time.
+In 2017/18 Colls were playing in the NPL for the first ever time.
 After a sticky patch around the Xmas period the team regrouped and had a remarkable run in.
-They were placed 10th on the league ladder but it was in the Integro league Cup where they excelled.
-Victories over Skelmersdale United, Bamber Bridge, Scarborough Athletic and Hednesford Town set up a Final versus top flight club Coalville Town.
+They were placed tenth on the league ladder but it was in the Integro League Cup where they excelled.
+Victories over Skelmersdale United, Bamber Bridge, Scarborough Athletic and Hednesford Town set up a Final versus top-flight club Coalville Town.
 On an emotional evening in Alfreton the cup was deserved won by a 2-1 score-line.

 2018/19 was the fifth campaign on the spin where a major trophy was lifted.
 The Northern Premier League West Division was won with an 82-point haul, seven points more than the second placed outfit.
 Amazingly it was a third promotion in five campaigns for Michael Clegg's team.